 I snagged this old barn window frame from my parents’ farm as a backdrop for this buffet table.
 The felt leaf garland makes the perfect addition to this vignette.
 For these easy DIY felt pumpkins, check out my Farmhouse Chic Centrepiece post.

-Placing the felt leaf garland on this entry way mirror adds warmth and interest to an otherwise plain mirror.
-Because the mirror has a wide top edge, it stayed where it was placed.
+Place the felt leaf garland on an entry way mirror which adds warmth and interest to an otherwise plain mirror.
+The mirror has a wide top edge, so it stayed where it was placed.

-The felt leaf garland looked so elegant on this vintage chair that I wished I had three more for the rest of my chairs.
+Don’t you think these felt leaf garland look so elegant on the rest of my chairs?

-When I started putting together the idea for this centrepiece, I had a totally different plan involving more painted turquoise pumpkins.
-The second option involved a huge bag of apples from a neighbour, two pumpkins painted coral and three roadside stops (in the rain and snow) for barley and goldenrod.
+Put together some items that you already have at home.
+This option below involved a huge bag of apples from a neighbour, two pumpkins painted coral and three roadside stops (in the rain and snow) for barley and goldenrod.